Friction

 Friction example - kitchen drawer

 When opening or closing a kitchen drawer, friction comes into play as the surfaces of the drawer and the channel’s frame make contact and slide against each other.
 This interaction between the two surfaces creates friction, which is crucial for the smooth operation of the drawer.
-The friction provides the necessary resistance that enables controlled sliding, allowing the drawer to move along the channel without slipping or skidding.
+The friction provides the necessary resistance that enables controlled sliding and allows the drawer to move along the channel without slipping or skidding.
 It helps maintain stability and prevents the drawer from moving too quickly or too slowly, ensuring that it stays on its designated path.
-The presence of friction between the drawer and the channel’s frame is essential for the proper functioning of the kitchen drawer, making it easy to access utensils, cutlery, or other items efficiently and without any disruptions.
+The presence of friction between the drawer and the channel’s frame is essential for the proper functioning of the kitchen drawer; it facilitates easy access to utensils, cutlery, or other items efficiently and without any disruptions.

 Mirror